Inselnova Wiki

 Success Chance

-The probability of a successful mission is always between 5% and 95% — no mission is guaranteed, and no target is impenetrable.
-Base chance starts at 50%, improved by additional spy ships and Espionage research, but reduced by the target's Watch Tower (3% penalty per level) and Kennels (1% penalty per level).
+The probability of a successful mission is always between 5% and 95%.
+No mission is guaranteed, and no target is impenetrable.
+The base chance starts at 50%, improved by additional spy ships and Espionage research, and reduced by the target's Watch Tower (3% penalty per level).
+The reference table shows that base chance only, before morale, Kennels, and Espionage research are applied.

-Morale adds another layer.
-Low happiness at the launching settlement weakens spy execution (about 10% at the first penalty tier), while low happiness at the target weakens local counter-intel (about 10% at that tier).
+Morale then multiplies the base chance.
+Low happiness at the launching settlement weakens spy execution (roughly a 10% cut at the first penalty tier), and low happiness at the target weakens local counter-intel (roughly a 10% easing for the attacker at that tier).
+The two effects compose: a miserable launch against a stable target fares worst.
+After morale, each Kennels level at the target subtracts a further 1% flat.

 Spies \ WTWT 0WT 3WT 5WT 8WT 10WT 15WT 20